Student-centric advice and objective recommendations

 In this article, we’ve gone over the basic outline of the SAT reading exam and offered some tips on how to maximize your score.
 These are all great tips to know, but remember, you can only get so far with tips.
 The best thing you can do to improve your score is to study early and often.
 Check out our guide on free SAT study resources, and on how to find the best test prep tutor.

 Remember, we are here to help you through every step of the college application and admissions process.
 That includes deciding how many colleges to apply to, how to make your application the best it can be, and how to answer the Common App essay prompts.
-Good luck!
+Don’t forget to apply for all the scholarships you qualify for while you are eligible!